 You should ensure that smoke billows the entire period.
 As they are smoking, pour half of the sprite and coke into the squirt bottle.
 Spray the pork steaks with this every 15 to 20 minutes.

-Having smoked the pork steaks for an entire hour, carefully take away the steaks from the grill wrap them individually with an aluminium foil.
-Wrapping them in an aluminium foil tenderizes them passively.
+Having smoked the pork steaks for an entire hour, carefully take away the steaks from the grill wrap them individually with an aluminum foil.
+Wrapping them in an aluminum foil tenderizes them passively.

 After the pork steaks have attained your desired tenderness, unwrap them from the foil and put them back to the grill.
 Pour the juices in the foil back to the pork steaks, then dash little bbq sauce on the steaks.